For me, creativity and communication have always been intrinsically linked.

 Design: The design rests on a basic 12 column grid.
 The first column is reserved for the logo and serves to give the page a letterhead feel.
 It also tracks with the PDF design layout I use in other materials.
 I also wanted to incorporate more white space around projects and use overlapping and offsets for items.

-Typography: The page title is set in UnifrakturMaguntia served via Google Fonts.
+Typography: The page title is set in UnifrakturMaguntia served via Google Fonts locally.
 This is the closest open source web font to the one used in my print branding, Fette Fraktur.
 Eventually, I’ll transition to the paid web version of Fette Fraktur.

-Headings are set in Open Sans Condensed, again served via Google Fonts.
+Headings are set in Open Sans Condensed, again served via Google Fonts locally.

 Body copy is set using Georgia or default serif when Georgia isn’t available.
 Using a web font for body copy is tricky both from speed and performance (FOUT) aspects.
 Lately, I’ve been defaulting the base font size to 20px and building the scale from there.
 It’s a reaction to too many sites with small type and hopefully increases legibility.
 I’ve also set a CSS max-width on this text column to create a line length for comfortable reading.